 How does your family like to reconnect?
 Together on adventure activities that get the heart racing, like ziplining through the rainforest or swooshing down water slides?
-Or perhaps you’re more inclined to immerse yourselves in nature, hiking, biking, swimming and snorkelling, all the while on the lookout for wildlife – whales, dolphins, kangaroos.
-Maybe you like your holidays with a side of education, learning about the heavens, the oceans, Australia’s engineering feats.
-No matter you passions, your family can enjoy them all when you visit the NSW South Coast.
+Or perhaps you’re more inclined to immerse yourselves in nature, all the while on the lookout for wildlife.
+Maybe you like your holidays with a side of education, learning about the heavens, the oceans and Australia’s engineering feats.
+No matter your passions, your family can enjoy them all when you visit the NSW South Coast.

 There’s joy to be had standing on the forest floor, looking for native birds; another perspective is provided when you’re whizzing through the canopy alongside feathered friends on Australia’s longest zipline at Illawarra Fly Treetop Adventures – or the more leisurely Treetop Walk along an elevated platform.
 If you work up a sweat, Jamberoo Action Park offers plenty of ways to cool down, with waterslides, rides and attractions for all ages.

 Whether you’re seeking calm, crystal blue waters for the little ones to swim, are bringing avid anglers looking to cast out a line, or have grommets in tow ready to take on epic waves – a beach for every family awaits on the South Coast.
 Beginner surfers can also sign up for lessons, with multiple schools teaching you how to jump on a board.